United States–Mexico–Canada Agreement: Negotiations

-The formal negotiation process began on May 18, 2017, when the US Trade Representative (USTR), Robert Lighthizer, notified Congress that he intended to renegotiate NAFTA starting in 90 days.
-In accordance with Trade Promotion Authority statutes, the USTR released its key negotiating objectives document on July 7, 2017.
-Negotiations began on August 16, 2017, and continued with eight formal rounds of talks until April 8, 2018.
-Lacking any resolution, Lighthizer stated on May 2, 2018, that if by the end of the month no deal was reached, negotiations would be halted until 2019.
-This statement was motivated by the pending change of government in Mexico, in which the then-incoming president, Andrés Manuel López Obrador, disagreed with much of the negotiated language and might be unwilling to sign the deal.
+The formal process to renegotiate NAFTA began on May 18, 2017, when U.S. Trade Representative Robert Lighthizer notified Congress of the U.S. intent to start talks within 90 days.
+Under Trade Promotion Authority statutes, the USTR released its key negotiating objectives on July 7, 2017.
+Negotiations officially commenced on August 16, 2017, with eight formal rounds of talks held until April 8, 2018.
+By May 2, 2018, no resolution had been reached.
+Lighthizer warned that talks would pause until 2019 if no deal were finalized by the end of May, citing concerns over Mexico’s incoming president, Andrés Manuel López Obrador, who opposed parts of the negotiated terms.

-Separately, on May 11, 2018, Speaker of the House Paul Ryan set May 17 as a deadline for Congressional action.
-This deadline was disregarded, and the deal with Mexico was not reached until August 27, 2018.
-At this time Canada had not agreed to the presented deal.
-Because Mexico's outgoing president, Enrique Peña Nieto, left office on December 1, 2018, and 60 days are required as a review period, the deadline for providing the agreed text was the end of September 30, 2018, which was reached precisely on September 30.
-Negotiators worked around the clock and completed the agreement less than an hour before midnight of that date on a draft text.
-The next day on October 1, 2018, the USMCA text was published as an agreed-to document.
-Lighthizer credited Jared Kushner with architecting the deal and rescuing it several times from collapse.
+Separately, U.S. House Speaker Paul Ryan set a May 17, 2018, deadline for Congressional action, but this was ignored.
+A U.S.-Mexico deal was finally reached on August 27, 2018, though Canada still had not agreed.
+With Mexico’s outgoing president, Enrique Peña Nieto, leaving office on December 1, 2018, and a mandatory 60-day review period required, the deadline to finalize the text was September 30.
+Negotiators worked intensely and completed the draft just before midnight on September 30, 2018.
+The USMCA text was published as finalized on October 1, 2018, with Lighthizer crediting Jared Kushner for salvaging the deal multiple times.